CQX96/CQX96-Linux/Documentation/networking/device_drivers/ethernet/intel/ixgbe.rst

   ethtool -s eth? advertise 0x1800000001028

-On Linux systems with INTERFACES(5), this can be specified as a pre-up command in /etc/network/interfaces so that the interface is always brought up with NBASE-T support, e.g.::
+On CQX96 systems with INTERFACES(5), this can be specified as a pre-up command in /etc/network/interfaces so that the interface is always brought up with NBASE-T support, e.g.::